cloudnativetrainings/trainings/k8s_helm/09_tests/README.md

 # Testing

-In this task you will learn how to test your Chart.
+In this task, you will learn how to test your Chart.

 ## Inspect the application